elax46/custom-brand-icons/README.md

 ```

 ### Update `README.md`
-- Remember to also update the `README.md` file by inserting the new icon.
+- Remember to also update the `README.md` file by inserting the icon's path and the name for `phu:`.

 ### Contributions and Pull Requests